 What Workflow rights are there, and what do they do?

-In workflow, there are two rights which can be given to users which are the Designer and Controller rights.
+In a workflow, there are two rights that can be given to users, which are the Designer and Controller rights.

 Each right is responsible for the following,

 The designer is authorized to edit, delete, and publish workflow configurations, retract their publication, and debug the workflow to rectify errors in it.

 *NOTE: For the "Create new workflows" and "Copy" functions, you need extended Designer rights, which is to give the user the Function Profile right of "Design Workflow"

 In the Workflow Designer, controllers can open the workflow version with a double-click in read mode.
 Older workflow versions can be opened in the list of versions from the context menu of the version concerned.